 How will Collegedunia's Class 12 English NCERT Solutions Chapter 5 Flamingo Prose: Indigo Help You Score Full Marks?

-The Flamingo Prose Indigo chapter has 13 textbook prompts split across four task blocks, and CBSE examiners reward specific textual references over generic praise of Gandhi.
+Indigo has 13 textbook prompts across four task blocks, and CBSE examiners reward specific textual references over generic praise of Gandhi.
 Collegedunia's solutions are built for that scoring pattern.

-• 2026-27 NCERT Alignment: Every Think as You Read, Understanding the Text, Talking about the Text, and Working with Words prompt is answered against the current Flamingo edition page numbering.
+• 2026-27 NCERT Alignment: Every prompt is answered against the current Flamingo edition page numbering.

-• Textual Evidence in Every Answer: Each long-answer response cites at least two specific incidents from the chapter, which is the marking-scheme requirement for the 5 and 6 mark slots.
+• Textual Evidence in Every Answer: Each long answer cites at least two specific incidents, the marking-scheme rule for the 5 and 6 mark slots.

-• Expert Verification: Subject experts have reviewed every answer against the CBSE marking scheme released after the 2024 and 2025 Board papers.
+• Expert Verification: Subject experts reviewed every answer against the CBSE marking scheme from the 2024 and 2025 papers.

-• Word-Count Discipline: Long answers stay in the 120 to 150 word band that the CBSE rubric expects, and short answers stay at 40 to 50 words.
+• Word-Count Discipline: Long answers stay in the 120 to 150 word band; short answers stay at 40 to 50 words.

 Source: Magnet Brains on YouTube